Recent Blog Posts

 There are plenty of claims out there on food labels nowadays, so many that we even made this video, all about the confusing meat labeling claims.
-As you shop for groceries in-store or online during the age of the coronavirus, healthier and more trustworthy options might be at the top of your list.
+As you shop for groceries in-store, healthier and more trustworthy options might be at the top of your list.
+So it is important to know what is actually in your food.
+What is a GMO?

 So let's dive into one of the claims on our package that we are very proud to carry, Non-GMO Project Certified.
 This is the butterfly and grass icon in the upper right hand corner.
 "GMO" stands for Genetically Modified Organism.
 It is referring to plants, animals, or other organisms that are altered unnaturally, or changed in ways that do not occur naturally.
 Having the label on our beef means that the cattle we source were not fed a diet containing genetically engineered crops.